 Play Caption

 We have come to a stopping place on our grammatical journey.
 There's undoubtedly more to say, and there will be questions.
-But once you get into the swing of things, all these different passives, and all these different si's will just start being part of your baggage.
+But once you get into the swing of things, all these different passives, and all these different si's will just start being part of your tool kit.
 And with Yabla videos, you will start noticing how things work, how people say things.
 You'll go back to listening and repeating, but with more awareness.

 1) Il vincitore viene scelto dagli studenti (the winner gets chosen by the students).